rune/rune/docs/docs/publishing/game-preview.md

 ## Update Preview {#update-preview}

-If you ever want to update your preview image, then just run `npx dusk-cli@latest update-info`.
+If you ever want to update your preview image, then just run `npx rune-games-cli@latest update-info`.

 ## Wanna Skip Making One? {#wanna-skip-making-one}

 You do not need a game preview to upload an initial version for playtesting.
-It's only needed before releasing the game to the Dusk community.
-We can also make a game preview for your game if you'd like, just ask us on [Discord](https://discord.gg/dusk-devs)!
+It's only needed before releasing the game to the Rune community.
+We can also make a game preview for your game if you'd like, just ask us on [Discord](https://discord.gg/rune-devs)!